 - Unique internally guyed pole structure creates a structurally strong and weather-resistant tent

 - Excellent interior space and livability for two people

 - Huge vestibules provide plenty of gear storage and easy side access

 - Maximum pole segment length is 12″ (good for bikepacking)

-The Slingfin 2Lite ($338) is a lightweight, high performance tent that’s available at a reasonable price compared more expensive 2 person tents.
+The Slingfin 2Lite ($338) is a lightweight, high-performance tent that’s available at a reasonable price compared to more expensive 2 person tents.
 The thing that “makes” this tent (in my opinion) are the large tent vestibules because they’re ideal for more technical trips where you want gear storage, space to cook in bad weather, and easy entry and exit.
 Add in the enhanced weather worthiness provided by 2Lite’s unique tensioned architecture and you have a bomber lightweight tent for expedition use in non-winter conditions.

 Note: Slingfin also sells trekking pole version of this tent called the 2Lite Trek that’s 2 ounces lighter weight.

 Disclosure: Slingfin loaned the author a tent for this review.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
 Thanks and we appreciate your support!